 Is it possible for your organization to long-time benefit from the cooperation with a software outsourcing company?
 Naturally!
 Outsourcing of the software product development demands a constant cooperation and periodic contact for updates.
 Even in the case of IT nearshoring, where physical distance is naturally less important.

 By cooperating with a team on a distance, your team will develop or expand necessary communication skills.
 It will also learn from managing a project with a new team.
 Not to mention meeting new people and draw from their culture, take on business, processes, technical developments in the industry and so on.
 Can you honestly say that all of this is possible when English skills, same culture, and process-oriented mindset are not in place?

-Many parents ask their children about the sounds made by animals.
-How does a dog bark?
-Woof-woof.
-How does a cat do?
-Miaow-miaow.
-What does software do?
+What does the software do?
 Well, the software does not do anything.
 Software, any kind of software for any kind of company from any given industry, is just a tool.
 It can be better or worse, written with a clean or more… challengeable code but in itself, it’s just a tool.
 People behind it are everything.
 Through the process of IT nearshoring, the client learns that the only thing that matters, business-wise, is the delivery of the business solution.
 That what comes after weeks or months, started with asking questions.